Preston-Landers/Prompt-Like-A-Pro/README.md

 Of course, there is always the option to "[Go Local](#local-llm)" with [LM Studio](https://lmstudio.ai/) or similar packages.
-Your capabilities here obviously depend on the hardware you have available, but you might be surprised what small models are capable of.
+Your capabilities here obviously depend on the hardware you have available, but you might be surprised at what small models are capable of.
 Running local AI is outside the scope of this guide.

 ## Prompting tips